zen-browser/theme-store/themes/ad97bb70-0066-4e42-9b5f-173a5e42c6fc/readme.md

   - Stop Zen from dimming unloaded tabs
   - Stop Zen from decreasing opacity/greying out toolbar when Zen windows loses focus
   - Align tabs with navbar
+  - Center all tabs and workspace button when tab bar is expanded
   - Remove the border of the workspace button
   - Move workspace button to the bottom of the tabbar
   - Hide seperator line between pinned tabs and normal tabs
+  - Taller pinned tabs
-  - Compact mode for the pins
+  - Compact mode for pinned tabs